edoardocattapan/ardo.github.io/_posts/2019-09-19-political-inclinations.md

 - government is minimized to excel at a few crucial services: public goods, legislation and justice, social security and defense;
 - taxes are low, public debt is minimized and military spending is contained to reduce public debt;
 - government spending is low: more focused and efficient on delivering public goods, ensuring equality of opportunity and justice, and investing in the best private research facilities for science, healthcare, education and innovation;
-- foreign policy is non-interventionist (working through international treaties, trade and diplomacy, with the exception of restrictive and selective interventions for defense purposes);
+- foreign policy is non-interventionist: working through international treaties, trade and diplomacy, with the exception of restrictive and selective interventions for defense purposes;
 - illegal immigration is avoided, as it threatens a nation's sentiments for safety, continuity of culture and is inconsistent with a nation's values and definition.